bonitasoft/bonita-doc/CONTRIBUTING.md

 You can write as many lines of description as needed:

 * E.g.:
-   "This change of part of a larger scale rewriting of how to deal with Dates in Bonita BPM.
+   "This change is part of a larger scale rewriting of how to deal with Dates in Bonita BPM.
    Usage has proven that the feature was not correctly understood.
    This article tends to start over on the date notions and how to use them."

 #### Useful links